 Query rewrite and entity protection

-Resolve follow-ups, preserve exact terms, and create retrieval-ready query variants.
+Resolve follow-ups, preserve exact terms, protect acronyms and identifiers, and create native-language, translated, and mixed-language query variants.

 Where it helps